Federal Oversight Undermined

 Some jurisdictions provide delayed access to encrypted recordings.
 Advocate for Oakland to release recordings within hours, not days or weeks.

 Support independent local journalism.
-When reporters lose scanner access, community tips become even more vital for accountability coverage.
+When reporters lose scanner access, community tips become the main alternative source for accountability coverage.

 Sources